Course overview

 The aim of this course is to teach students how to apply, interpret and communicate insights from organisational, cross-cultural and community psychology.
 Students will develop the skills and knowledge they gained in the Year 1 and 2 courses, to further enhance their understanding of psychology as it applies to real-world social contexts.
 The focus of this course will be on the student's ability to interpret psychological theories related to organisations and communities, with a focus on identifying solutions drawn from diverse psychological approaches.

-- What Is Community Psychology
+- Introduction to Community and Organisational Psychology

-- Contemporary Community Challenges
+- Contemporary Community and Organisational Challenges

 Course learning outcomes